sumitgirwal/CodeBeLog/README.md

 python manage.py loaddata db_backup.json
 ```

-#### Features Done
-- Basic setup and core `Hello World!` app
-- Blog post `CRUD` operations
-- User core `signup login logout` using name, email, password & confirm password
-- Post Created by user
-- User Profile View
-- Pagination
-- Search articles by title or subtitle or category or by username
-- Blog view count
-- Login signup page error and success messages flash
-- Search by category
-- User dashboard
-- User Post CRUD
-- Comment by user and
-- Comment approve by admin
-- Like by user and show message if not logged in for comment and likes

 #### Features
+Basic setup and core `Hello World!` app
+Blog post `crud` operations
+User core `signup login logout` using the name, email, password & confirm password
+Post created by user User profile view
+Post pagination on home page
+Search articles by `title` or `subtitle` or `category` or by `username`
+Blog post `view count`
+Login signup page error and success messages flash
+User dashboard and `view stats`
+Comment by user and `comment` approved by admin
+Like by the user and show a message if not logged in for comment and `likes`
+User `name edit` and upload `profile photo`
+Blog post editor using `TinyMCE`

+#### Coming Soon
 Articles, Pages, Categories, Tags(Add, Delete, Edit), etc.
 Articles and pages support Markdown and highlighting.
 Articles support full-text search.